uchicago-2025-capp30122/30122-project-treehuggers/README.md

 # Data Sources

 We are mainly using 4 data sources for the project.
-As we focus heavily on spatial data to achieve a visualization of the index and make this a usefull tool for prioritize the construction of afordable housing or public spaces for policy planners, we gathered information from:
+As we focus heavily on spatial data to achieve a visualization of the index and make this a useful tool for urban planning regarding the construction of affordable housing units, we gathered information from:

 1) OpenStreetMap Chicago Parks Data: The first set of data comes from OpenStreetMap, which is a free, open map database (https://en.wikipedia.org/wiki/OpenStreetMap#:~:text=OpenStreetMap%20%28abbreviated%20OSM%29%20is%20a%20free%2C%20open%20map,and%20import%20from%20other%20freely%20licensed%20geodata%20sources).

 To extract coordinate data on Chicago green spaces and parks, we utilized the OSMnx API for Python (https://wiki.openstreetmap.org/wiki/OSMnx).

+Citation:
+Boeing, G. (2024).
+Modeling and Analyzing Urban Networks and Amenities with OSMnx.
+Working paper. https://geoffboeing.com/publications/osmnx-paper/

 2) Affordable Rental Housing Developments Data